UbitUmarov/Aurora-libomv/README.txt

-This is a fork from openmetaverse project acordind to it's license terms Its targeted mainly for Aurora simulator (http://www.aurora-sim.org/) and similar applications It may not compatible with openmetaverse libomv and will be only a subset of it.
+This is a fork from openmetaverse project acordind to it's license terms Its targeted mainly for Aurora simulator (http://www.aurora-sim.org/) and similar applications It may not be compatible with openmetaverse libomv and will be only a subset of it.
 For other purposes consider using the original libomv.
 See http://www.openmetaverse.org/

 See LICENCE.txt for license terms